Send the link below via email or IMCopy

 What original analysis, commentary or theorizing can I offer?

 And, if relevant, what original findings from first hand sources can I offer?

 Pre-writing the paper

-Determine your main points according to the major trends and ideas that you found while researching.
+Determine the final order of your main points according to the major trends and ideas that you found while researching.

 It is very important here to be honest with your research and with your topic.

 Be willing at this stage to completely revise your thesis statement.
 It is better to revise your original direction than to try and force your research to prove a point that it doesn't naturally prove.

 Read pages 245-248 in the Textbook.
 Use the APA guide in Cites and Sources and become besties with the OWL.

 * Topic Sentence